-WATAX offers CP2000 help and can help determine your next steps:
+WATAX offers CP2000 help and will help determine your next steps:

 - Is Tax Court an option?
 Tax court representation can be expensive, but if you want to be certain you meet the deadlines, it's your best bet.